Trump honors fallen at Arlington National Cemetery

-Washington (CNN)President Donald Trump honored fallen service members Monday by laying a wreath at Arlington National Cemetery.
+(CNN)President Donald Trump honored fallen service members Monday by laying a wreath at Arlington National Cemetery.

+Flanked by Defense Secretary Jim Mattis, Trump placed the wreath at the Tomb of the Unknown Soldier before standing in silence as a bugle played "Taps."

 He headed to the US military cemetery after spending much of the holiday weekend golfing and tweeting attacks aimed at the special counsel's investigation, Democrats and the press.